primriq/BigDataBook/Chapter 6 Lab Assignmnet -Job Chaining Assignment.md

 /user/<username>/input_jobchaining_sales/ecommerce_sale.csv
 ```

-Fields include:
+The fields include:

-- category
+category

-- product
+product

-- unit_price
+unit_price

-- quantity
+quantity

-- and other metadata
+… and other metadata

+You must not modify the dataset.

 ---